 An online game addressing the balance between the manufactured and natural worlds

 AWFC’s first electronic game, BioHarmonious was launched at the Nature’s Toolbox exhibition at The Leonardo.
-But you don’t have to go to Salt Lake City to play the game.
-AWFC has produced an online version (for computers only), compatible with most browsers.
+The game is part of the AT&T Nature’s Toolbox Learning Center, and WWFC has produced an online version (for computers only), compatible with most browsers.

 BioHarmonious addresses our collective need to live in environmental balance between the manufactured and the natural worlds.
 Though designed for young people it helps all of us understand the premise of learning from nature; how nature can inspire healthy, sustainable environments; and how nature and human-made environments need to be in balance.